IGXO Cosmetics

 Care tips for thick, straight hair:

-• Be gentle combing to avoid breakage
+- Be gentle when combing to avoid breakage

 Type 2: Wavy Hair